 - Choose to start at Foundation Year stage and you can achieve a valuable honours degree in four years

-- Take a multidisciplinary approach to international business, drawing on economic analysis, strategy, law, finance, marketing and human resources
+- Our multidisciplinary approach to international business means that you’ll graduate with an impressive portfolio of skills in economic analysis, strategy, law, finance, marketing and human resources

-- Draw on current real-world case studies to keep right up to date with latest developments in the global business arena
+- You will learn from an experienced team of lecturers who have a strong research profile and excellent business contacts: they draw on live briefs, real time data and topical case studies to keep you up to date with the latest developments in the global business arena

 The ideal introduction